 Moreover, if the mother has to go to work right after giving birth, the infant is deprived of primary care.
 She might have to leave the child with family members unaware of basic infant needs.
 Such a situation has many times led to terrifying incidents.
 Therefore, with a well-structured maternity leave policy, incidents as such can be prevented.
 The mother can be there along with providing the best to her child.

 7. Boosting Mental Health

 Postpartum depression is a prevalent thing amongst women.
 There is a constant rush of emotions that takes place once a woman gives birth.
 Right from excitement to crying spells and also depression- a mother faces it all.
 Often known as baby blues, this phase lasts relatively longer than is expected.

 Faced with such a situation, if the mother has to go back to work, there are chances of her being hostile eventually ruining her mental health at work.
-Gradually, the workplace will be a place of chaos for this would create discomfort for other employees too leading to a case of constant disruption to good work culture.
+Gradually, the workplace will be a place of chaos for this would create discomfort for other employees too.
+Hence, it will lead to a case of constant disruption to a good work culture.
 To not witness that, all you have to do is provide women employees with long paid leaves for them to overcome the mood-swing phase.